 3. Fire Protection and Prevention

 The state of Michigan requires that employers supply adequate fire protection and prevention equipment and standards.
 Codes 408.41801 through 408.41884 dictate what kind of protection and strategies are required depending on the situation.
-The rules are extensive, and there are many standards that employers in Michigan are legally required to follow to ensure maximal employee safety.
+The rules are extensive, and there are many standards that employers and employees in Michigan are legally required to follow, thus enforcing occupational safety.

 4. Safe Walking and Working Areas